Interested in this innovation?

 Great!
 Our mission is to help innovations spread.

 Bookmark the ones you like!

 You can bookmark all your favorite innovations to your profile.

 Brette Woessner, New Tech Network Coach

 This project is a day-long design challenge where all the artwork created is incorporated into Lighted Art Festivals and other public venues around the world.
 The live event is combined with a month long call for art from students from around the globe.
 This year’s event included an entire high school, two additional high school classes in other cities, as well as two college level classes, a team of high school students who owned/planned/led the event, and finally, a team of teachers, and industry experts who supported the students in their process.
 Moving forward, students want to continue to collaborate internationally and showcase student artwork at lighted art festivals and other venues (both in person and online) around the world.

 This project gives students an entire day to explore, create, make and share their works of art with the greater community.
 This event can be done on a small scale, within a classroom, to large scale, including many school collaborating together.
 Art can be created in both low tech ways with pencils and crayons and high tech ways, with tablets, computers and cameras.
 The driving force in this project is to give students the power to plan the day and then run the event for their fellow classmates, while providing the support from industry experts and teachers.
 The project is 100% student-led and 100% teacher supported.

-And lastly, no matter the community, it is critical that we raise the stakes for students by showcasing artwork in a public manner, outside of the classroom, so that communities understand the importance of student voice within the larger eco-system of community.
+It is critical that we raise the stakes for students by showcasing artwork in a public manner, outside of the classroom, so that communities understand the importance of student voice within the larger eco-system of community.

 Why we do it?